'Reading is a passport to countless adventures.'

 Mary Pope Osborne

-From September 2021 we will be using the government validated systematic synthetic phonics programme (SSP) called ‘Little Wandle: Letters & Sounds Revised’.
+Since September 2021 we have been using the government validated systematic synthetic phonics programme (SSP) called ‘Little Wandle: Letters & Sounds Revised’.
 The programme is designed to teach children to read from Reception to Year 2, using the skill of decoding and blending sounds together to form words.
 “The Little Wandle programme provides a full progression through all commonly occurring GPCs* (sounds), working from simple to more complex, and taking into account the frequency of their occurrence in the most commonly encountered words.”

 Please access the Little Wandle website (link below) to find more information.
 The 'For parents' section provides videos of how to pronounce the Phase 2 and Phase 3 sounds and how we teach the reading of words.